 Imagine the unctuousness of orange-zested chocolate, with a splash of Grand Marnier, and crunchy, buttery, crepe cookies, and you get the idea.
 Your tastebuds provide the flame.
-Please specify lait or noir.
+Available in noir.

 The citrus that gives Earl Grey tea its distinctive flavor is a bewitching enhancement that hovers between sweet and floral.
 In lait only.

-Italian candied blood orange peel is a welcome interruption in orange flavored dark chocolate.
+Candied orange peel is a welcome interruption in blood orange flavored dark chocolate.
 In noir only.